What is an arrhythmia?

 What causes an arrhythmia?

-An arrhythmia occurs when there is a problem with the electrical system that is supposed to regulate a steady heartbeat.
-With an impaired electrical system, your heart may beat too fast, too slow, or irregularly.
+An arrhythmia occurs when there is a problem with the electrical system that is supposed to control a steady heartbeat.
+With a problem in the electrical system, your heart may beat too fast, too slow, or irregularly.

 What are the risk factors for an arrhythmia?

 Many risk factors can affect the electrical system of your heart and, therefore, cause an arrhythmia.
 Substances such as caffeine, alcohol, tobacco, illegal drugs, diet drugs, some herbs, and even prescription medicines can trigger an arrhythmia.
 Health conditions including coronary heart disease, high blood pressure, and diabetes raise a person's risk for arrhythmias.
 Arrhythmias become more common as a person gets older.